Recovery After Weight Loss Surgery

-“How long is the recovery?” is one of the most frequently asked questions I hear from patients when they’re thinking about weight loss surgery, whether it’s gastric sleeve or gastric bypass procedure.
-They want to know what to expect – both in the hospital and when they return home.
+“How long is the recovery after bariatric surgery?” is one of the most frequently asked questions I hear from patients when they’re thinking about weight loss surgery, whether it’s gastric sleeve or gastric bypass procedure.
+They want to know what to expect - both in the hospital and when they return home.
+Below is all the information you need to know about recovery after bariatric surgery.

 The length of time you stay in the hospital depends on the type of weight loss procedure you undergo.
 After the gastric sleeve, I tell patients to expect to stay in the hospital for approximately one day.
 For the gastric bypass, it’s one to two days.
 Once out of surgery, patients are encouraged to be up and walking as soon as they are able to do so - usually within a few hours.
 Moving around and walking helps with overall recovery.
 Before leaving the hospital our goal is to make sure you are comfortable walking around, drinking fluids and that your pain is controlled.